zkFold/utxo-accumulator-server/README.md

 ## Structure of repository

-- [`utxo-accumulator-api`](./utxo-accumulator-api/) provides off-chain code to interact with the wallet.
+- [`utxo-accumulator-api`](./utxo-accumulator-api/) provides off-chain to UTxO Accumulator transactions.
-- [`utxo-accumulator-server`](./utxo-accumulator-server/) serves endpoints using our off-chain code to easily interact with the wallet.
+- [`utxo-accumulator-server`](./utxo-accumulator-server/) contains the server that can accumulate and distribute funds.

 ## API server